skinnyfoetusboy/putaindecode.fr/content/en/posts/js/introduction-a-reactjs/index.en.md

 In the same way, if you've got a gif looping somewhere in your page, it will keep playing as it normally would.

-React is made to work with JSX (that's JavaScript XML), a superset of JS which allows you to write your templates with an XML syntax (see example below), alowing even beginners to get stuff done with it quickly.
+React plays very well with JSX, a superset of JS which allows you to write your templates with an XML syntax (see example below), alowing beginners to get stuff done with it quickly.

 ## Let's create a React component :